oeo/prompts/readme.md

 ## Features

 - Automatic encryption of markdown files in `private/` directory during commits
+- Support for multiple GPG recipients (all recipients can decrypt files)
 - Automatic decryption of files after pulling or checking out
 - Clean working directory - only see decrypted `.md` files while working
 - Validation system to prevent accidental commits of unencrypted files